-- DEWA Regulations for Electrical Installations, 1997 Edition; - DEWA Power Supply Guidelines for Major Projects, March 2013; - DEWA Distribution Substation Guideline, 2014 Edition; - DEWA Design Requirements & Guidelines for MV (11kV-22kV) supply, December 2008; - DEWA Standards For Distributed Renewable Resources Generators Connected To The Distribution Network, Edition 2015.
+- DEWA Regulations for Electrical Installations, 1997 Edition; - DEWA Power Supply Guidelines for Major Projects, - DEWA Distribution Substation Guideline, - DEWA Design Requirements & Guidelines for MV (11kV-22kV) supply, - DEWA Standards For Distributed Renewable Resources Generators Connected To The Distribution Network.

-The following documents and information is required: (Application Assessment)
+The following documents and information are required: (Application Assessment)

-- Solar NOC; - DM Building Permit; - Detailed plan of project electricity connection points; - Connected load & maximum demand schedules at each connection point; - Production details (kWp and kWh per annum); - Single line diagram, with details of metering and protection system (relays, CTs and VTs when adopted, e.g. for MV network connections); - Site setting out plan showing details of proposed works, PV panels layout, meter location(s), etc.; - Details on PV modules, for each kind used in the plant (Manufacturer, model reference, efficiency, warranty years for manufacturing defects, peak capacity per single PV module [Wp], surface per single PV module [m], orientation (South= 0°, East= -90°, West=90°), tilt angle (inclination with respect to horizontal), number of modules of this type); - Compliance (to applicable Standard) certificate of the modules; - Details on Inverters, for each kind employed in the plant (number of inverters of each type, manufacturer, model reference, compliance with the Inverters approved by DEWA, warranty years, rated AC power, nominal power factor and adjustable range, maximum DC input voltage, AC output voltage, connection phases, Total Current Harmonic Distortion, synchronization method with DEWA network, environmental protection rating (IP), means to avoid dust penetration in the installation room (if any);
+- · Design assessment form (XLSX format) - Detailed plan of project electricity connection points; - Building Permit from the competent Authority/Entity (i.e. DM, Trakhees, Etihad Esco etc.) for solar installations (can be submitted upon the stage of inspection without interconnection) - · Total connected load & maximum demand schedules at each connection point; - Production details (kWp and kWh per annum); - Single line diagram, with details of metering and protection system (relays, CTs and VTs when adopted, e.g. for MV network connections); - · Copy of site setting out plan showing details of proposed works, PV panels layout, meter location(s), etc.; - · Installation Details of proposed solar generation meter, PV panels, inverters, MDBs/SMDBs etc.; - Details on PV modules, for each kind used in the plant (Manufacturer, model reference, efficiency, warranty years for manufacturing defects, peak capacity per single PV module [Wp], surface per single PV module [m2], orientation (South= 0°, East= -90°, West=90°), tilt angle (inclination with respect to horizontal), number of modules of this type); - · Compliance (to applicable Standard) certificate of the modules; - Details on Inverters, for each kind employed in the plant (number of inverters of each type, manufacturer, model reference, compliance with the Inverters approved by DEWA, warranty years, rated AC power, nominal power factor and adjustable range, maximum DC input voltage, AC output voltage, connection phases, synchronization method with DEWA network, environmental protection rating (IP), means to avoid dust penetration in the installation room (if any); - Harmonics Assessment Report of Shams Dubai Project Design with 3-ph LV connection.
+This shall be obtained by applying Hab-Reeh interactive web service (Location: www.dewa.gov.ae/en/builder/shams-dubai-guides-tools/harmonic-assessment-bab-reeh) - Certificate of compliance to DEWA and International Standard certificate of the inverters (if not in the list of the already approved ones); - · Details of Interface Protections (number, manufacturer, model reference, compliance with the protections approved by DEWA); - Certificate of compliance to DEWA and International Standard Certificate of the interface protection (if not in the list of the already approved ones);

-- Compliance to DEWA and International Standard certificate of the inverters (if not in the list of the already approved ones); - Details of Interface Protections (number, manufacturer, model reference, compliance with the protections approved by DEWA); - Compliance to DEWA and International Standard Certificate of the interface protection (if not in the list of the already approved ones); - Plan of substation location (if requirement of substation is indicated in DEWA's building/ Solar NOC or if a MV connection is needed); - Ground Floor and / or Typical Floor Layout indicating Location of Electrical rooms, MDB / SMDB, DB, Inverters, etc.; - Dimensional layout of electrical RMU rooms, LV switch rooms with arrangement of the panels, metering rooms or enclosures; - Wiring layouts; - Load distribution schedules; - Harmonic currents generated by the RRGUs ; - Structural drawings ; - Green Building Regulation implementation document; - Other drawings/technical specification as applicable; - Explicit acceptance and agreement to the terms and Conditions of the Connection Agreement; and - Operation and Maintenance criteria and main planned actions.
+- Plan of substation location (if requirement of substation is indicated in DEWA's building NOC or if a MV connection is needed) - · Ground Floor and/or Typical Floor Layout indicating Location of Electrical rooms, MDB / SMDB, DB, Inverters, etc.; - · Dimensional layout of electrical RMU rooms, LV switch rooms with arrangement of the panels, metering rooms or enclosures; - Wiring layouts; - · Load distribution schedules; - Harmonics currents spectrum generated by the RRGUs including Total Harmonics Distortion (THD); - Structural drawings (mechanical structural drawings submitted to the concerned authorities as part of approvals shall be submitted to DEWA for reference); 2 - Green Building Regulation implementation document; (if applicable) - · Other drawings/technical specification as applicable; - · Explicit acceptance and agreement to the terms and Conditions of the Connection Agreement; and - · Operation and Maintenance criteria and main planned actions.

-In some cases, particularly when the new RRGP has a relevant power capacity, this may be connected to the MV Distribution network or to a LV feeder, if possible.
+In some cases, particularly when the new RRGP have relevant power capacity, it may connected to the MV Distribution network or to a LV feeder, if possible.
 If the capacity of the new RRGP exceeds the feeder technically acceptable limits, a new substation might be envisaged by DEWA.
-The following situations may then be possible: